bensons/mcp-exec/README.md

 **MCP-Exec** is a TypeScript-based MCP server that provides intelligent shell command execution capabilities for AI assistants like Claude Desktop, Claude Code, and Augment Code.
 It combines multi-layered security, context preservation, and enhanced output formatting to create a powerful tool for AI-assisted development and system administration.

-The server implements the Model Context Protocol specification with STDIO transport, providing 16 comprehensive tools for secure shell interaction while maintaining session state and providing AI-optimized output formatting.
+The server implements the Model Context Protocol specification with STDIO transport, providing 19 comprehensive tools for secure shell interaction while maintaining session state and providing AI-optimized output formatting.

 ## ✨ Key Features

+### 🔄 Interactive Sessions
+- **Long-running processes** - Start and maintain interactive shells, REPLs, and other persistent processes
+- **Session management** - Support for up to 10 concurrent interactive sessions (configurable)
+- **Bidirectional communication** - Send commands and receive output from active sessions
+- **Session persistence** - Sessions remain active until explicitly terminated or timeout
+- **Command history tracking** - All session interactions are logged and tracked

 ### 🔒 Multi-layered Security